matisspetersons-sx/SteelAxis/docs/en-1090-compliance/en-1090-quick-reference.md

 # EN 1090 Quick Reference Guide

-This document provides a quick reference for developers and project managers working with EN 1090 compliance in the Manimp application.
+This document provides a quick reference for developers and project managers working with EN 1090 compliance in the SteelAxis application.

 ## Quick Decision Matrix